whats-img

 Introduction:

 The coursework focuses on the application of Digital Power System Relaying and Protection Applications for operational power engineers, offering a comprehensive curriculum for this audience.
-Participants will explore various aspects of electrical power system projects, engineering, and reliability-centered maintenance training.
+Participants will explore various aspects of Advanced Techniques in Power System Protection and Reliability training.
 The course promotes knowledge exchange on the reliability and availability of electrical power system networks.

 Objectives: